There are two schools of thought for traffic within the internet marketing community.

 Here's what Igor had done to get money for his online business

-• Got a job - jobs have a bad rep on the internet, because everyone's selling the entrepreneurial freedom.
-But if it wasn't for working low wage jobs, Igor would have never been able to find money tools and traffic.
-During the first 3.5 years when Igor miserably failed with every online method he tried, he worked in a hotel where he took on any vacant position offered to him.
-He started out in housekeeping, cleaning toilets and soon moved up to the reception desk where he worked 8 hour shifts, before taking the 40 minute bus ride home to work on his online business.
-He would often request the graveyard shift in order to be able to work on his online business on his laptop during work hours, so he could get paid to build his online business.
+Got a job - jobs have a bad rep on the internet, because everyone's selling the entrepreneurial freedom.
+But if it weren't for working low-wage jobs, Igor would never have been able to find money, tools, and traffic.
+During the first 3.5 years, when Igor miserably failed with every online method he tried, he worked at a hotel, taking on any vacant position offered to him.
+He started out in housekeeping, cleaning toilets, and soon moved up to the reception desk, where he worked 8-hour shifts, before taking the 40-minute bus ride home to work on his online business.
+He would often request the graveyard shift so he could work on his online business on his laptop during work hours, getting paid to build it.
 He later did the same when he picked up a security gig at a local factory.

-• Became a Freelancer - after several years online, Igor taught himself through buying courses and mentoring programs (as well as watching free YouTube videos) how to build capture pages, install WordPress themes, write articles and other useful online marketing skills.
-He then offered his services in a form of packages (5 articles for $20; 2 capture pages for $50; etc) to other people who paid him for his time and expertise.
+Became a Freelancer - after several years online, Igor taught himself through buying courses and mentoring programs (as well as watching free YouTube videos) how to build capture pages, install WordPress themes, write articles, and other useful online marketing skills.
+He then offered his services as packages (5 articles for $20; 2 capture pages for $50; etc.) to others who paid him for his time and expertise.
 He was able to make an extra $250-$500 per month doing that.

-• Wrote emails and marketing copy for other marketers - after realizing copywriting is very important, Igor also noticed that most people knew enough about it to value it but weren't willing to actually sit down and write.
-So he started offering email writing, capture page copy writing, sales page copywriting, video script copy writing and other copywriting packages for bargain prices.
-He felt great doing it because it allowed him to get paid to improve his skills while at the same time creating another source of income to fund his online ventures.
+Wrote emails and marketing copy for other marketers - after realizing copywriting is very important, Igor also noticed that most people knew enough about it to value it, but weren't willing to actually sit down and write.
+So he started offering email writing, capture page copywriting, sales page copywriting, video script copywriting, and other copywriting packages for bargain prices.
+He felt great doing it because it allowed him to get paid to improve his skills while also creating another source of income to fund his online ventures.

-• Cut expenses - at the time of starting his online business Igor lived with his parents.
+Cut expenses - at the time he started his online business, Igor lived with his parents.
 He chipped in on rent, but was still able to save money from his day job.
-Later on, while still unsuccessful at internet marketing, Igor moved in with his girlfriend (who is now his wife and mother of his two children) Anastasiya.
+Later on, while still unsuccessful at internet marketing, Igor moved in with his girlfriend (who is now his wife and mother of his two children), Anastasiya.
 He now had to pay rent.
-Both him and Anastasiya got jobs in the hospitality industry that didn't pay well.
-So they kept track of their food budget, avoided buying anything other necessities, never dined out, avoided wedding invitations and birthday invites (so they didn't have to buy gifts) and basically kept their spending down to a minimum.
-Doing so allowed them to save 10% of their income, while covering food and rent, while leaving a bit of money for Igor to buy traffic and tools for his online business (which Anastasiya didn't believe will pan out, but didn't get in the way either).
+Both he and Anastasiya got jobs in the hospitality industry that didn't pay well.
+So they kept track of their food budget, avoided buying anything other than necessities, never dined out, avoided wedding and birthday invitations (so they didn't have to buy gifts), and basically kept their spending to a minimum.
+Doing so allowed them to save 10% of their income, while covering food and rent, leaving a bit of money for Igor to buy traffic and tools for his online business (which Anastasiya didn't believe would pan out, but didn't get in the way either).

 HOW TO MAKE POSITIVE ROI ON YOUR TRAFFIC BUYS

 The only thing that sets you up for success with paid traffic is building an email list.
-Common mistake affiliate marketers make is they direct link to offers from their ads instead of singing people up on their email list first.
-Igor explains why that's a mistake in the following tutorial.
+A common mistake affiliate marketers make is directing people to offers in their ads instead of signing them up for their email list first.

 For any further questions, please email us support@listbuilding.com